 How to Survey Customers of Your Nonprofit

 Suppose that your organization is a small historical society that organizes exhibits and panel discussions at three libraries in your town, publishes a quarterly newsletter, and maintains a website featuring news and information about its collection.
-Your current customers (or stakeholders, if you want to use a common nonprofit term), working from the core to the outer boundaries, include the following:
+Your current constituents (or stakeholders, if you want to use a common nonprofit term), working from the core to the outer boundaries, include the following:

 Your board and staff (and their friends and relations)